Cooling Assistance Applications Now Being AcceptedPosted: Updated:

 RICHMOND, Va.
-(July 9, 2013) – With Virginia's severe summer heat and humidity, staying cool is not a luxury, but rather a health and safety issue.
-The Commonwealth's 120 local departments of social services are accepting Cooling Assistance applications now through August 15, as part of the Virginia Department of Social Services' (VDSS) Energy Assistance Program.
+(July 15, 2014) – With Virginia’s severe summer heat and humidity, staying cool is not a luxury, but rather a health and safety issue.
+This time of year, indoor temperatures can quickly reach the same extreme levels as outdoors, leading to life-threatening conditions.
+Local Departments of Social Services throughout the Commonwealth are accepting Cooling Assistance applications now through August 15, as part of the Virginia Department of Social Services’ (VDSS) Energy Assistance Program.

 Types of available cooling assistance include:

 · Payment of electric bills to operate cooling equipment;